edgar-r-soares/zsend_email/README.md

 # zsend_email
-ABAP - send tables by e-mail (uses abap2xlsx)
+ABAP - allows reports to send ALV ready tables by e-mail as an Excel attachment or in the e-mail body, mantaining ALV filters, sorting and even cell colors (uses abap2xlsx)